 Wisconsin Women-Specific Substance Abuse Treatment Centers and Services

-This Wisconsin women-specific treatment center and services directory was revised in 2010.
-It is again in the process of being updated and will be available in January 2013.
+This Wisconsin women-specific treatment center and services directory was revised in May 2013.

 - Download the full directory (1.4 MB) (If necessary, go to Adobe Acrobat Downloads, to get your free copy of Acrobat Reader.)

 Each treatment center's name, address, telephone number, fax number, web site and e-mail, and a short description of services offered, average stay, and payment eligibility.
 Information is listed according to regions in Wisconsin and alphabetized therein.
 The directory contains a Table of Contents.

 Treatment center questions can be directed to each specific center.
 Questions regarding the WWEN Project or the Directory itself can be directed to WWEN Project staff.
 See the contact us page for contact information.

 Who is this directory for?

 - Women-specific treatment providers such as nurses, family counselors, health and human services providers, domestic violence services providers, mental health providers, maternal and child health workers.